ajananth/openai-cogsrch-fsi/README.md

 * [Azure OpenAI Service](https://learn.microsoft.com/azure/cognitive-services/openai/overview)

 ### Note
-Note: Please ensure you create a folder called data in the root location add PDFs for your financial products to it prior to deployment.
+Note: Please ensure you create a folder called data in the root location and add PDFs for your financial products to it prior to deployment.
 The solution does not have any sample data included.

 <!--
 ### Note